vitay/deeprl/document.md

 The main advantage of PPO with respect to TRPO is its simplicity: the clipped objective can be directly maximized using first-order methods like stochastic gradient descent or Adam.
 It does not depend on assumptions about the parameter space: CNNs and RNNs can be used for the policy.
 It is sample-efficient, as several epochs of parameter updates are performed between two transition samplings: the policy network therefore needs less fresh samples that strictly on-policy algorithms to converge.

 The only drawbacks of PPO is that there no convergence guarantee (although in practice it converges more often than other state-of-the-art methods) and that the right value for $\epsilon$ has to be determined.
-PPO has improved the state-of-the-art on Atori games and MUjoco robotic tasks.
+PPO has improved the state-of-the-art on Atori games and Mujoco robotic tasks.
 It has become the go-to method for continuous control problems.

 **Additional resources**